 A vibrant new organic café and deli has opened on Subiaco’s Hay Street, stocking entirely certified-organic products, as well as a range of organic ready-made meals.
-After months of operating as a food store only, the cafe opened for business on October 6!
+After months of operating as a food store only, the cafe opened for business on October 6, and has most recently opened up an alfresco area out front.

 A project several years in the making, Be Free Organics opened up shop in July 2020, after selling ready-made meals at farmers markets and through supermarkets.
 The new store is an organic café, deli and boutique grocer all in one; a bright and open space where you can sit and enjoy a cup of earthy, organic coffee, stock up on some pantry staples, or grab some fresh produce.
 It’s one of only a handful of stores in Perth that can claim to be 100% organic.